 The Ultimate Guide to Counting Macros for Beginners

 DinnerBaked Salmon + Broccoli + Sweet Potato50g40g15g520

-You don’t have to eat boring food.
-You don’t have to starve.
-You don’t have to be “on a diet.”
+You don’t have to eat boring meals.
+You don’t have to obsess.

-You just need to start — with curiosity, patience, and a willingness to learn.
+You just have to start — with patience and curiosity.

-If this helped you, share it with a friend who’s been struggling with food tracking or tired of diet confusion.
-Let’s make eating feel empowering again.
+If this guide helped you, share it with a friend who’s been frustrated with dieting.

+The Ultimate Guide to Counting Macros for Beginners